hgrecco/pint/docs/contributing.rst

 To contribute fixes, code or documentation to Pint, fork Pint in github_ and submit the changes using a pull request against the **master** branch.

-- If you are fixing a bug, add a test to test_issues.py Also add "Close #<bug number> as described in the `github docs`_.
+- If you are fixing a bug, add a test to test_issues.py;
+  also add "Closes #<bug number> as described in the `github docs`_.
 - If you are submitting new code, add tests and documentation.
-- If adding or modifying a feature, make sure it's documented in docs/.
 - Log the change in the CHANGES file.
-- Execute ``black -t py36 . && isort -rc . && flake8`` and resolve any issues
+- Execute ``black -t py36 . && isort -rc . && flake8`` and resolve any issues.

 Pint uses `bors-ng` as a merge bot and therefore every PR is tested before merging.